Dir–Chitral Motorway

-The Dir–Chitral Motorway is a proposed motorway project in the Khyber Pakhtunkhwa province of Pakistan.
+The M-19 or the Dir–Chitral Motorway is a proposed motorway project in the Khyber Pakhtunkhwa province of Pakistan.
 The project aims to provide a major boost to tourism and trade activities throughout the region.

-The Dir–Chitral Motorway is a four-lane highway stretching 29.4 km, commencing and concluding within the Lower Dir district of Khyber Pakhtunkhwa.
-It's slated for construction between Chakdara and Rabat town of Dir Lower, featuring two tunnels, with the lengthiest one spanning five kilometers within the Ouch mountain.
-The anticipated cost of the undertaking is estimated at Rs.
-40 billion.
+The initiative holds strategic significance, as it is expected to establish a vital transportation link between the Central Asian States and Pakistan.
+In the long term, the motorway will extend its connectivity toward Gilgit, strengthening regional trade networks and enhancing economic relations with China.

-The initiative holds strategic significance, as it will establish a vital link between the Central Asian States and Pakistan.
-Ultimately, the motorway will extend its connection to Chitral and Gilgit, resulting in a transformation of trade relations with China.
+The motorway project is planned to be developed in multiple phases.
+Phase 1 will involve the construction between Chakdara and Rabat.
+A Phase 2 would extend the motorway northward from Rabat to Chitral.